JoshuaTheMiller/StackOverflowAnswers/github/action/matrix/README.md

+TLDR: you can do what you want with **one** workflow by filtering the configurations you want to use in a prior build job/step, and using the result of that filtering as the matrix value in your `build-n-test` job.

+---

+Longer version:

 You can create a `job` (i.e. *build-n-test*) where the value of `strategy.matrix` is different based off of some criteria by setting the value of `strategy.matrix` to the deserialized `output` of a previous job (i.e. *matrix_prep*).
 This previous job would have the responsibility of constructing the `matrix` value as per your custom criteria.
 The following yaml demonstrates this (a copy has been included later on with comments added in for explanation):

 ```yaml